nico95nm/react-guest-list/README.md

 - [ ] Project has been [imported into CodeSandbox](https://learn.upleveled.io/courses/bootcamp-pern/modules/cheatsheet-tasks/#codesandbox) and a comment has been added below with the sandbox URL
 - [ ] [Drone bot](https://learn.upleveled.io/courses/bootcamp-pern/modules/cheatsheet-tasks/#upleveled-drone) has been tagged and responded with a passing message
 - [ ] Correct GitHub commit message format (see [Writing Commit Messages](https://learn.upleveled.io/courses/bootcamp-pern/modules/cheatsheet-git-github/#writing-commit-messages))

+### What to do baby steps

+An input that I write text it wont be submited until I fill second input

+name last name with submit
+boolean true/false

+remove button